rchopra/rchopra.github.io/syllabus.markdown

 than 1 week late because I want to make sure that you understand the topics we've covered before moving on.

+{: .warning }
-**Note: This means that any homework/project assignment that is turned in late will only be eligible for 85% credit.**
+This means that any homework/project assignment that is turned in late will only be eligible for 85% credit.

-### Labs, Homeworks, and Projects
+### Labs

 Labs are designed to help you explore a topic, so they will be graded for completeness not correctness.
 I want you to feel comfortable making mistakes in class.

-Lab assignments will be started in class, and will be due 5 days later.
+Lab assignments will be started in class and due 5 days later.
 For example, if the lab is started in class on Friday, it will be due Tuesday at 11:59 p.m.
 ET.

+### Homeworks and Projects

 Homeworks will focus more on practicing a specific skill or principle, and may consist of several small questions/problems.
 Projects will consist of one